keptn/lifecycle-toolkit/docs/content/en/docs/intro/_index.md

 These tools run checks and tasks before or after deployment initiation.

-* Pre-deployment tasks such as checking for dependent services, image scanning, and setting the cluster to be ready for the deployment
+* Pre-deployment tasks such as checking for dependent services, image scanning, and setting the cluster to be ready for the deployment.

-* Pre-deployment evaluations such as checking the layout of the cluster
+* Pre-deployment evaluations such as checking whether the cluster has enough resources for the deployment.

-* Post-deployment tasks such as triggering tests, triggering a deployment to another cluster, or sending notifications that the deployment succeeded or failed
+* Post-deployment tasks such as triggering tests, triggering a deployment to another cluster, or sending notifications that the deployment succeeded or failed.

-* Post-deployment evaluations to evaluate the deployment, evaluate test results, or confirm software health against SLOs like performance and user experience
+* Post-deployment evaluations to evaluate the deployment, evaluate test results, or confirm software health against SLOs like performance and user experience.

 All `KeptnTask` resources that are defined by `KeptnTaskDefinition` resources at the same level (either pre-deployment or post-deployment) run in parallel.